-- this Airways Service Framework sets out Airways Base Services and specifies the parameters and performance expectations of each service - Airways Pricing Framework sets out the methodology that Airways uses to calculate and allocate the cost of providing its Base Services - Airways Standard Terms & Conditions sets out the contractual terms on which Base Services are offered - all negotiated Agreements sets out the terms and conditions agreed between Airways and its customers for provision of services
+- this Airways Service Framework sets out the services that Airways provides and specifies the parameters and performance expectations of each service.
+This includes Base Services (that we have a statutory monopoly to provide) and all other services we provide (which are contestable). - ➤ Airways Pricing Framework sets out the methodology that Airways uses to calculate and allocate the cost of providing its Base Services - ▶ Airways Standard Terms & Conditions sets out the contractual terms on which Base services are offered - ▶ all negotiated Agreements sets out the terms and conditions agreed between Airways and its customers for provision of services